 Our ethos is to teach and coach our members, not just to swim but to become lifelong swimmers.
 We aim to provide a productive yet fun atmosphere where each swimmer can progress along their own individual swimming journey.
 We also aim to do our bit to help our young members develop as young people as well as swimmers, such as through our young volunteer programme.
 Our club is managed by a group of dedicated and well organised volunteer committee members and have achieved Swim Mark accreditation – the kite mark for swimming club to ensure clubs are run properly including a check to ensure necessary safeguarding arrangements are in place.

-Our coaching team is led by Josh Jobbins who works closely with the core coaching team: Andrej Baranovskij, David Cousins, Jason Silcox, John-Paul Holmes and Polly Mullen (Swim Academy Coordinator).
-In addition, there are around 15 support teachers and lane coaches who are well qualified and share a love for swimming.
+Our coaching team is led by Head Coach Josh Jobbins who works closely with the core coaching team: David Cousins (Assistant Head Coach), John Ferguson, John-Paul Holmes, Joel Howard, Esme Llewellyn-Smith and Jess Clements.
+In addition, there are around 5 support teachers and lane coaches who are professionally qualified and share a love for swimming.

-In summary, we strongly believe our community based club is a friendly and enjoyable place for children and adults to develop themselves as swimmers and also as individuals.
+In summary, we strongly believe our community-based club is a friendly and enjoyable place for children and adults to develop themselves as swimmers and also as individuals and we are proud to have been voted Swim England Club of the Year for 2019-2020.
 We are passionate about swimming and we look forward to continuing to strive to improve our provision to see existing and new members progress over time.

 Bristol Penguin Olympic Swimming Club Chairman